Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 ### 8. Confirm final result

-Use the [`tx` command](reference-casinocoind.html#tx) with the EscrowFinish transaction's identifying hash to check its final status.
+Use the [`tx` command](reference-stoxumd.html#tx) with the EscrowFinish transaction's identifying hash to check its final status.
 In particular, look in the transaction metadata for a `ModifiedNode` of type `AccountRoot` for the destination of the escrowed payment.
-The `FinalFields` of the object should show the increase in CSC in the `Balance` field.
+The `FinalFields` of the object should show the increase in STM in the `Balance` field.

 Request: